Monstera vs Philodendron: Which One Should You Actually Get for Your Space?

 Native Range

-Monstera plants are indigenous to tropical rainforests in Central and South America.
+Monstera plants are native to tropical rainforests in Central and South America.
 Philodendrons also grow in these areas.
 However, Philodendrons inhabit a wider range of ecosystems than Monstera plants.

 Philodendrons are native to tropical regions of Central America, South America, and the West Indies.
 Philodendrons grow anywhere from rainforests and swamps to high-elevation areas over 2000 feet above sea level.